johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

 #### View Artifact

 To view the artifact,
-we'll need to enable
+we need to enable
+the experimental
-an experimental browser feature.
+"bundles" browser feature.

-Visit `chrome:flags` in Chrome and search for `web bundles`.
+Using chorme, visit `chrome://flags/#web-bundles`.
 Enable the feature and restart your browser.

 Open the `hello-world.wbn` file